DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Method

 In \textbf{Stage 1}, we extract force-informed targets from a kinesthetic demonstration.
 From a kinesthetic demonstration, we record the robot state, consisting of a $T$ timestep-long trajectory of observed fingertip positions $\mathbf{x}_{o,1}...\mathbf{x}_{o,T}$ (blue circles in Fig. \ref{fig:method}) and corresponding contact forces \mbox{$\mathbf{f}_{1}...\mathbf{f}_{T}$} (orange arrows), for each finger.
 With this data, we compute a trajectory of force-informed position targets $\mathbf{x}_{f,1}...\mathbf{x}_{f,T}$ (orange squares) using Eq. (\ref{eq:force-to-desired}).

 In \textbf{Stage 2}, we obtain the final demonstration used for policy learning.
 These demonstrations should also include images to give policies a visual understanding of the scene.
 However, images of a kinesthetic demonstration would contain the operator's hand, whereas test-time images only contain the robot.
 As such, the kinesthetic demonstrations collected in Stage 1 cannot be used directly to train policies.
 To obtain robot-only demonstrations that match test-time conditions, we replay the kinesthetic demonstration by tracking the trajectory of force-informed targets $\mathbf{x}_{f,1}...\mathbf{x}_{f,T}$, computed in Stage 1, with the Cartesian impedance controller in Eq. (\ref{eq:ctrl2}).
-We tune the spring stiffness $\mathbf{K}_f$ in Eq. (\ref{eq:force-to-desired}) such that these replays successfully re-produce kinesthetic demonstrations.
-We use $\mathbf{K}_f = (1/220) * \mathbf{I}_3$, where $\mathbf{I}_3$ is the 3x3 identity matrix, for all tasks.
+We tune the stiffness $k_f$ in Eq. (\ref{eq:force-to-desired}) such that these replays successfully re-produce kinesthetic demonstrations.
+For all tasks, we use $k_f = 0.0045$.
 Additionally, we use a wrist-mounted camera to capture image observations.
-From this replay, we record the new observed fingertip positions $\mathbf{x}^*_{o,1}...\mathbf{x}^*_{o,T}$, contact forces $\mathbf{f}^*_{1}...\mathbf{f}^*_{T}$, contact moments $\mathbf{m}^*_{1}...\mathbf{m}^*_{T}$, and images $\mathbf{I}_{1}...\mathbf{I}_{T}$.
+From this replay, we record the new observed fingertip positions $\mathbf{x}^*_{o,1}...\mathbf{x}^*_{o,T}$, contact forces $\mathbf{f}^*_{1}...\mathbf{f}^*_{T}$, contact moments $\mathbf{m}^*_{1}...\mathbf{m}^*_{T}$, and wrist camera images $\mathbf{I}_{1}...\mathbf{I}_{T}$.

 \textbf{Policy learning:} We use \ourName{} demonstrations to train Diffusion Policies \cite{chi2023diffusionpolicy}.
 An observation at timestep $t$ consists of image features of image $\mathbf{I}_t$ concatenated with the Stage 2 contact forces $\mathbf{f}^*_{t}$ and moments $\mathbf{m}^*_{t}$ of each finger.
 The policy outputs force-informed targets, which we execute with the impedance controller in Eq. (\ref{eq:ctrl2}).
 We supervise policy training on force-informed targets $\mathbf{x}_{f}$.